-Persistent pain is a “tricky” condition to explain to anyone.
-There are many, many changes in the pain nerve systems (neural processing systems) and their function in persistent pain.
-These changes include:
+Persistent pain is a tricky condition to explain to anyone.
+There are many changes in the pain nerve systems (neural processing systems) and their function in persistent pain.

 Damaged myelinated nerves, for example in nerve root compression due to spinal disc protrusion, are more excitable.
 The nerve fibres where the myelin is damaged communicate as they are now in direct physical contact with each other.
 This is called “cross talk” and is similar to exposed electrical wires shorting across contact points with each other.
 This explains the electric shock type pains that people with neuropathic pain describe.

 ‘Windup’ is a neuroplastic change that occurs predominantly in the dorsal horn of the spinal cord.
 In basic terms, there is a multiplication of the incoming signals within the spinal cord, leading to increased transmission to the brain.
 This can lead to a relatively minor stimulus causing a significant, painful response and for repeated stimuli to lead to increasing levels of pain.